 Proofreading for students

-When your dissertation or thesis is almost ready for submission, I will give it a final polish, proofreading the main text, references and any tables as required.
-However, as the work must be your own, the standard service I provide in this situation is strictly limited to correcting surface-level errors only, such as spelling, grammar, punctuation, stylistic consistency, spacing and formatting, as well as highlighting any phrases which are unclear.
+Please remember that, as the work must be your own, the standard proofreading service I provide for students is strictly limited to correcting surface-level errors only, such as spelling, grammar, punctuation, stylistic consistency, spacing and formatting, as well as highlighting any phrases which are unclear.

 If this sounds like what you need, do get in touch to request a quote.
 Please make sure you let me know:

-the number of references and/or tables (if checking required)
+the number of references and/or tables (if checking required – some students prefer to do this themselves to save expense)

 the deadline for proofreading

 Important note: Some universities do not allow their students to use a proofreader.
 Others have specific guidelines and/or restrictions regarding this.
 Please ensure before booking that your place of study does allow you to use such services.
-If your place of study does allow this but has specific guidelines or restrictions, I would still be happy to work for you but those guidelines will take precedence over my own standard service for students, and must be provided with or in advance of the manuscript itself.
+If it does but has specific guidelines or restrictions, they will take precedence over my own standard service for students, and must be supplied with or in advance of the manuscript itself.
 It is your responsibility to find out your university's policy and to inform me of it.